MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ```

 ### -ReportNotJunkToCustomizedAddress
-The ReportNotJunkToCustomizedAddress parameter specifies whether to send user reported messages to the reporting mailbox in the Microsoft integrated reporting experience.
+The ReportNotJunkToCustomizedAddress parameter specifies whether to send user reported messages (from Outlook using Microsoft or third-party reporting tools) to the reporting mailbox as part of the Microsoft integrated reporting experience.
 Valid values are:

 - $true: User reported messages are sent to the reporting mailbox.
 - $false: User reported messages are not sent to the reporting mailbox.

 You can't use this parameter by itself.
-You need to specify the same value for the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters in the same command.
+You need to specify the same value for the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters.

-You specify the email address of the reporting mailbox using the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.

-Use the EnableReportToMicrosoft parameter to specify whether user reported messages are also sent to Microsoft.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.

 ```yaml
 Type: Boolean